 Because the Screen Actors Guild shares a significant portion of its membership with the Academy, these markets are some of the most accurate precursors for the Oscars.
 Any changes in narrative leading up to the awards, as well as surprise wins, can mean huge movement in Oscars prediction markets.

-Traders can buy ‘Yes’ or ‘No’ contracts and, crucially, exit their positions early; if you buy an underdog before a major critics' win and the price jumps, you can sell your shares for a profit instantly without waiting for the ceremony on March 1.
+Traders can buy ‘Yes’ or ‘No’ contracts and, crucially, exit their positions early; if you buy an underdog before a major critics' win and the price jumps, you can sell your shares for a profit instantly without waiting for the ceremony to take place.

 Actor Awards FAQs